Eclipse-Community/forum/README.md

 *TODO*

 ## Why the name 'RenBoard'?
-Purely because Eclipse's branding is owned by forum admin **r3n**, so why not name it after him?
+Purely because Eclipse's branding is owned by forum admin **R3n**, so why not name it after him?
 Maybe it could have been more original, and/or less 'narcissistic' but hey, he doesn't work on the board software even, so...
+(Sike -R3n)

 ## System Requirements
 * PHP 7.4 (mysqli, xml, json and gd extensions required for a base install)